-BUPA has recently published new procedural codes that reduce significantly the level of complexity and therefore the remuneration paid for a vast majority of orthopaedic surgical procedures.
+BUPA has recently published new procedural codes that reduce significantly the level of complexity and therefore the remuneration paid for many procedures.

 They have sought to identify the most common procedures and have reduced these in some instances by as much as 35-45%.
 In a very small percent of procedures, not commonly performed, they have been seen to increase the remuneration for these procedures by 10-20%.